happilymarrieddad/sc-crud-mysql/README.md

 All options

+Encryption is handled with bcrypt if no function is passed in.
+That is the preferred method but feel free to pass in your own function if you wish.

 ```js
 scCrudMysql.attach(worker,{
 	encryptPasswords:true, // (Defaults to true) Ecrypt anything passed into the system with the name password (case insensitive)